GIScience/gis-training-resource-center/content/Module_3/en_qgis_data_classification.md

 name: fr_simple_classification_example_map
 width: 750px
 ---
-Niger – Régions de Tillabéri et de Tahoua Éducation: infrastructures scolaires fermées ou endommagées pour cause d'insécurité entre 2019 et 2022 (Source: [REACH](https://repository.impact-initiatives.org/document/impact/e6174a66/REACH_NER_Map_Ecoles_fermees_mai2022_tillaberi_tahoua.pdf)).
+Niger – Map of the regions of Tillabéri and Tahoua showing the closed or damaged education facilities between 2019 and 2022 (Source: [REACH](https://repository.impact-initiatives.org/document/impact/e6174a66/REACH_NER_Map_Ecoles_fermees_mai2022_tillaberi_tahoua.pdf)).
 :::

 In the map above, the main roads have been assigned a single symbol.
 The schools have been classified into two categories: primary school (fr.: *école primaire*) and secondary school (fr.: *école secondaire*).